+Class Location

+The majority of classes will be held in Norrlands I & II.
+However, there may be some exceptions so please check the schedule to be aware of this.
+We will also give you plenty of advanced notice in class.

+Access to CEMUS and other Facilities

-For access to university buildings, you will require a student card.
+For access to university buildings you will require a student card.
 If you are a new student, information on how to activate your user account can be found at https://konto.weblogin.uu.se/index.html.
-Instructions on how to obtain your campus card will be sent to the email address registered in the student database.
-Once you have ordered the card, you will be notified via email when your card is available for pickup at your campus reception desk with an approved identification (driver's licence, passport etc).
+The instruction message is usually sent out 24 hours after the activation, but sometimes it can be delayed a further day.
+Instructions on how to obtain your campus card will be sent to the email address registered to you in the student database.
+Once you have ordered the card according to the instructions, you will be notified via email when your card is available for pickup at your campus reception desk.
+When you collect the campus card you will need to show an approved identification (driver's licence, passport etc).

 Finding your way:

-The app Mazemap is an excellent resource for finding rooms in most buildings. https://use.mazemap.com/#v=1
+The app Mazemap is an excellent resource for finding rooms in most buildings.
+Map with Important Locations: